FraCipolla/t_string/README.md

 	return s;
 }
 ```
-Nothing to fency here.
+Nothing too fency here.
 I decided to allocate fixed amount of memory for our array, so it will be faster to perform some operation like concatenation ecc.
 Note that like c++ strings, the end pointer point to the element after the last.

 ### Polymorphism
-So, after many attempts spent trying to overload standard libraries functions, it appeared the  easiest way was the right way.
+So, after many attempts spent trying to overload standard libraries functions, it appeared that the easiest way was also the right way.
 Using C11 feature _Generic, we can define a macro that choose the correct function based on the parameters passed.
 What was even cooler, _Generic works at comptime, while usually macro works inside the preprocessor.
 This is very important, because it allows to #define an existing function as a _Generic macro.
 Let's make an example to clear this statement:
 Let's overload the simplest string.h function, strlen, using _Generic macro:
 ```
-#define strlen(a) _Generic((a), string  : length_ptr, default : strlen) (a)
+#define strlen(a) _Generic((a), string  : length, default : strlen) (a)
 ```
-this is the equivalent of:
-calling a preprocessor macro that substitute strlen with
+this is the equivalent of calling a preprocessor macro that substitute strlen with
 ```
 _Generic((a), string  : length, default : strlen) (a)
 ```